konstruktoid/ansible-role-hardening/README.md

 `sshd_sftp_only_chroot_dir` specifies the chroot directory.
 Accepts the tokens `%%` (a literal `%`), `%h` (home directory of the user), and `%u` (username).

-`sshd_syslog_facility` set the facility code that is used when logging messages from sshd.
+`sshd_syslog_facility` sets the facility code that is used when logging messages from sshd.

 `sshd_update_moduli`, if set to `true`, will download a updated